somramnani/Moodsic/README.md

 # Moodsic

 ## Overview
-Creates a playlist in spotify depending on your mood.
+A web application that creates a playlist in spotify depending on your mood.

 ## Languages/Tools Used
 - HTML5